ZhenghaoXiao/LegitXMut/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-A user-friendly R package for Nanopore sequencing mutation analysis.
-It offers efficient, accessible workflows from FASTQ file alignment to visualizations.
+A User-Friendly R Package for Nanopore Sequencing Mutation Analysis.
+Offering A Efficient, Accessible Workflow from FASTQ File Alignment to Visualizations.

 # Description